 A new enabling framework should include all chemicals-related multilateral agreements under one high-level umbrella.
+The language of the enabling agreement should allow for the possibility of future legally binding agreements on issues of concern.
 The enabling framework would respect the legal autonomy of all the agreements it includes and provide several key features:

-- Greater coherence among objectives, implementation, and reporting - High-level political ownership - Full implementation of the chemical safety contributions to the Sustainable Development Goals - Links to funded national action plans - Multi-sectoral and multi-stakeholder participation
+- Greater coherence among objectives, implementation, and reporting; - High-level political ownership; - Full implementation of the chemical safety contributions to the Sustainable Development Goals; - Links to funded, obligatory national action plans for agreements in the framework; - Open, inclusive and transparent multi-sectoral and multi-stakeholder participation.